Thrust Tube Principles

 In an electric ducted fan jet, the air flow creates the thrust for forward movement of the plane.
-This airflow must travel through ducting work in the airplane.
+This airflow must exit through ducting work in the airplane known as the EDF Thrust Tube.
 Once the air reaches the fan unit, the motor accelerates the air and pushes it out the rear of the fan.
-A thrust tube is placed at the rear of the fan and extends to the very end at the exhaust side of the jet.
-A thrust tube can provide many benefits but does share tradeoffs.
+An EDF thrust tube is placed at the rear of the fan and extends to the very end at the exhaust side of the jet.
+A thrust tube can provide many benefits but does share trade offs.

 The exhaust exit diameter is best achieved by use of a calculation.
 Below you will find the link to the online calculator that will simplify this step.
 First we will cover the details and terminology.